 2. Pangolins typically give birth to only one baby per pregnancy, after a gestation period of between 69-150 days (species dependant).
 The babies are born with soft scales, which soon harden.
 The young are usually weaned at around three months of age, though at about one month old they will start to eat ants and termites.
 In the meantime, they cling to their mother’s back while she forages.

 3. They are not related to anteaters, sloths or armadillos.
-In fact, they are more closely related to carnivores.
+In fact they are more closely related to carnivores.

 4. Pangolins are the only mammal with scales, which make up about 20% of their body weight.

-5. The scales of pangolin are one of the most sought-after items in the illegal wildlife trafficking market.
+5. The scales of a pangolin are one of the most sought-after items in the illegal wildlife trafficking market.
 In mainly China and Vietnam, their scales are highly prized by consumers who turn to traditional Chinese medicine as a means of recovering from various ailments.
 Pangolin scales are believed to cure a range of problems, from asthma to arthritis.
-In fact, pangolin scales have no medicinal benefits, considering that the scales are made of keratin – the same material that a human’s fingernails and hair are made from, and rhino horn, the “teeth” of baleen whales, and the claws of bears, lions and other clawed animals.
+In fact pangolin scales have no medicinal benefits, considering that the scales are made of keratin – the same material that a human’s fingernails and hair are made from, and rhino horn, the “teeth” of baleen whales, and the claws of bears, lions and other clawed animals.

 6. They defend themselves by rolling into a tight ball to protect their soft bellies.
 Their sharp-edged scales can easily cut predators, and they emit a putrid fluid from anal glands to ward off predators.

-7. Pangolins have no teeth and use their long sticky tongues to eat ants and termites – up to 70 million per year.
+7. Pangolins have no teeth, and use their long sticky tongues to eat ants and termites – up to 70 million per year.
 The tongue can reach up to 41 centimetres when extended!
 It is attached at the pelvis and last pair of ribs, and the rest is stored in the chest cavity.

-8. They locate their meals by using their acute sense of smell and dig for ants using their strong claws.
+8. They locate their meals by using their acute sense of smell, and dig for ants using their strong claws.
 They eat small pebbles to aid with digestion.
 Pangolins can constrict their ears and nostrils while feeding – to keep insects out.